stain/jena-docker/README.md

 The `ENV` variables like `JENA_VERSION` and `FUSEKI_VERSION` determines which version of Jena and Fuseki are downloaded.
 Updating the version also requires updating the `JENA_SHA512` and `FUSEKI_SHA512` variables, which values should match the official Jena download `.tar.gz.sha512` hashes, as approved in their release `[VOTE]` emails.

 The `ASF_MIRROR` use <http://www.apache.org/dyn/mirrors/mirrors.cgi> that redirect to a local mirror, with a fallback to the `ASF_ARCHIVE` <http://archive.apache.org/dist/> for older versions.
-Note that due to subsequent sha512 checking these accessed with `http` rather than `https`.

 To minimize layer size, there's a single `RUN` with `curl`, `sha512sum`, `tar zxf` and `mv` - thus the temporary files during download and extraction are not part of the final image.